 In the training and testing framework, a given dataset is partitioned into a training dataset and a testing dataset.
 The model is constructed using the training dataset, using data mining technique with defined parameters.
 The training data is considered “seen” by the model since it is used to construct the model.
 On the other hand, the testing data is considered “unseen” by the model given that it is not used to construct the model.
 The testing set will be used to check the validity of the model by verifying if it is able to give the correct prediction.

 In predictive modelling, k-fold cross validation allows users to partition the sample into k equal subsets.
 1 subset will be used as testing data for the model, whereas the remaining k - 1 subset will be used as training data for the model.
-The cross-validation is repeated k times, where each subset will be used as the testing data for the model.
-This allows all of the observations to be used as both a training data and a testing data.
-A single estimation will be averaged from the k results of the cross validation.
+The cross-validation is repeated k times, where each subset will be used for testing the model.
+This allows all of the observations to be used for training or testing at any given time.
+An average of the k performance metrics obtained from the cross validation pocess then serves as a final estimate of the model performance.

 The k-fold cross validation should be used when the amount of available data is limited.
 A small dataset partitioned into training set and testing set will result in the testing set to be very small, which in turn will cause the predictions to have higher variance compared to a large testing set.
 By using k-fold cross validation, the problem with a small testing set is eliminated, since all the data in the dataset are used as testing set once, which allows the variance of the predictions to be lowered by averaging the results from the k subsets used as testing set.

-The results from a k-fold cross-validation evaluation process can be interpreted by averaging the k results to produce a single estimation.
+The results from a k-fold cross-validation evaluation process can be interpreted by averaging the k performance results (which include measures such as accuracy rate, hit rate, sensitivity, etc) to produce a single estimation.
 Since the observations are partitioned into k equal subset and used as testing set for the k-fold cross validation, by averaging it, we will be able to obtain a single result than multiple results.
-The higher k is increased, the lower the variance of the estimate.
+The higher k is increased, the lower the variance of the performance estimate.
 Similarly, the lower k is decreased, the higher the variance of the estimate.

 e)